SidneyNemzer/elm-firebase/docs/protocol/realtime-database.md

 }
 ```

-It looks like the [Firebase server emulator](https://github.com/urish/firebase-server/blob/master/index.js) never sends this message.
-But the client handles it as a 'merge'.
+Used to send partial data, when only a small amount has changed.
+It should be merged with the clients existing cache.
+Appears to be only sent for `.on` listeners, and never as the first message.
 See the handler in [PersistentConnection.ts](https://github.com/firebase/firebase-js-sdk/blob/master/packages/database/src/core/PersistentConnection.ts#L609-L615)

 #### Listen Revoked